-In the above example, if the furnace and refrigerator operated constantly, a 75 amp-hour battery would become fully discharged in 5 hours (75ah /15a = 5h).
+In the above example, if the furnace and refrigerator operated constantly, a 75 amp-hour battery would become fully discharged in 5 hours (75ah \div 15a = 5h).

-The auxiliary battery should be installed in parallel with the battery in your tow vehicle.
-When the 7-way trailer plug is connected, both batteries power the RV so it is important not to discharge your tow vehicle battery below the level required to start the engine.
-To prevent this from occurring, disconnect the 7-way trailer plug or install a battery isolator.
+The RV's auxiliary battery should be installed in parallel with the battery in your tow vehicle.
+When the 7-way trailer plug is connected, both batteries power the RV.

+• It is very important NOT to discharge your tow vehicle battery below the level required to start the engine.

+To prevent this from occurring, disconnect the 7-way trailer plug or install a Battery Isolator (customer supplied).
 When the tow vehicle engine is operating with the RV connected, the tow vehicle charging system will charge both batteries.